makersacademy/rps-challenge/README.md

 # RPS Challenge

-This is a _Rock, Paper, Scissors_ game:
+This is a _Rock, Paper, Scissors_ game that you can play against the computer:

 ```
 As a marketeer